-- and optimises each consumer's sense of belonging, independence, interaction and function; - (b) the service environment: - (i) is safe, clean, well maintained and comfortable; and - (ii) enables consumers to move freely, both indoors and outdoors; - (iii) furniture, fittings and equipment are safe, clean, well maintained and suitable for the consumer.
+- 3. The organisation demonstrates the following: - the service environment is welcoming and easy to understand, and optimises each consumer's sense of belonging, independence, interaction and function: - (b) the service environment: - (i) is safe, clean, well maintained and comfortable; and - (ii) enables consumers to move freely, both indoors and outdoors; - (iii) furniture, fittings and equipment are safe, clean, well maintained and suitable for the consumer.